-The performance of the unit class R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other unit class R income classes (income-distributing unit certificates and income-retaining unit certificates without payment of capital gains tax).
+The performance of the unit class R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other unit class R income classes (income-retaining unit certificates without payment of capital gains tax and income-distributing unit certificates).

-The following graphic shows the annual performance of the investment fund's unit class RZ (VTA), incomeretaining unit certificates without payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.
+The following graphic shows the annual performance of the investment fund's unit class RZ (T), incomeretaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.